 - Accelerated healing following a variety of facial plastic surgery procedures

-PRP became very popular when the terms vampire facial and vampire facelift were popularized by many different celebrity names.
-The term vampire facial refers to the use of PRP as a topical serum applied to the face to help rejuvenate the skin.
-When PRP is injected under the skin surface to enhance the soft tissue and skin integrity, it is often times called a vampire facelift because of its powerful rejuvenating effects.
+A PRP Facial is when a topical serum is applied to the face to help rejuvenate the skin.
+When PRP is injected under the skin surface to enhance the soft tissue and skin integrity, it is called a PRP facelift because of its powerful rejuvenating effects.

 How Long Does PRP Take to Work?